Catchphrase (British game show): Super Catchphrase

-When Nick Weir took over as host in 2000, the format of the Super Catchphrase changed considerably.
-Now, in a similar fashion as on Blockbusters, the contestant had to make their way from the left-hand side of the board to the right (in a horizontal line), making adjoining moves and passing on a square meant that they would be blocked and would have to find an alternative path (excluding diagonals).
-This format was also used in the Mark Curry series.
-As before, the top prize was a holiday.
-In Weir's first series in 2000, the holiday randomiser remained, but from series 15 (2001), this was dropped and instead both contestants each nominated a location of their choice to go to if they won, revealed at the beginning of the show.
-In the Curry daytime series in 2002, this feature was still included but the choice was limited to somewhere in Europe, and these choices were revealed before the second round of the main game.
-Each square was worth £100 if the contestant was not successful in getting all the way across the board.

-In series 10 until 14, a contestant who won the holiday was given extra money to spend, in series 10, it was £1,000, in series 11, it was £2,000, from series 12 to 14, it was £3,000.

-In the Stephen Mulhern era, there are 15 numbered squares in the form of a pyramid (with 15 at the top) with each row, starting at the bottom, being worth a higher amount of money (£2,500/£5,000/£10,000/£25,000/£50,000).
-The bottom level contains the first five squares, the second contains four, and so on.
-Number 11 in the middle is starred and correctly answering it awards a bonus prize, which is usually a luxury holiday.
+For this round, the screen displays 15 numbered squares in the form of a pyramid (with 15 at the top) with each row, starting at the bottom, being worth a higher amount of money increasing exponentially, the largest being £50,000.
+Number 11 in the middle is starred and correctly answering it awards a bonus prize.
 (In the celebrity specials, correctly answering this catchphrase doubles the amount of money won by the other two celebrities for their chosen charities.)
 Starting from the bottom level, the winning player has 60 seconds to reach the highest level possible.
 Each square still contains a catchphrase; answering a catchphrase in a level correctly clears that level and allows the player to move to the next level.
 At the end of the round, the player receives the prize money of the level they have last cleared, plus the bonus prize (if Square 11 is cleared), along with their main game winnings.